 Travel Medical Insurance

-Every person that travels to the Schengen Zone, whether to one country or multiple, for one day or one month, he or she must have travel medical insurance.
+Every person that travels to the Schengen Zone, whether to one country or multiple, for one day or one month, he or she must have travel medical insurance for Schengen visa.
 The Schengen Area member countries have agreed in the minimum coverage of travel medical insurance, which is 30,000 Euro per person.

 The insurance has to cover the entire stay in the Schengen territory and all the expenses which might arise in connection with repatriation for medical reasons, urgent medical attention and / or emergency hospital treatment.